CiscoDevNet/graphyte/docs/diagrams_visio.md

 (see also: [Supported Link Types](#Supported-Link-Types) section)

-In order to export the diagram to SVG from Visio click on **File -> Export -> Change File Type-> SVG** and choose the name of your SVG file.
-This will become the name of the module, and that the file must keep its **.svg** extension.
+In order to export the diagram to SVG from Visio click on **File -> Export -> Change File Type -> SVG** and choose the name of your SVG file.
+This will become the name of the module.
+The file must keep its **.svg** extension.

 > **Important**: Filenames must be **unique** per model.
 Graphyte will crawl through all the input files looking for every linked filename until it finds the first match.